vim-scripts/psearch.vim/psearch.vim-master/README.md

 ## PSearch.vim

-**v0.1.0***
+**v0.2**

 ### Overview

-This plugin shows a preview of all the lines where your search pattern matches in the current file.
+This plugin shows a preview of all the lines where your search pattern matches in the currently opened buffers.

 ![Screenshot](/extra/screenshot.png "A view of the plugin at work")

-To open the preview window use the `PSearch` command.
-As you start typing into the special command line you'll see the preview window updating automatically.

-Note that you are allowed to use any pattern that would work with the `/` and `?` vim commands.
+Execute the `:PSearch` command and type something.
+You'll see a preview of all the lines where the pattern you gave matches in the currently opened buffers.

 Below there is list of all the mappings you can use to interact with the window:

 * `UP`, `CTRL+K`: move up in the list.
 * `DOWN`, `CTRL+J`: move down in the list.
+* `CTRL+B`: move to the bottom of the list.
+* `CTRL+T`: move to the top of the list.
+* `LEFT`, `RIGHT`: move across previews of matches in other buffers.
 * `RETURN`, `CTRL+G`: go to the selected match.
-* `ESC`, `CTRL+C`: close the list.
+* `ESC`, `CTRL+C`: close the matches list.

+You are allowed to use any pattern that would work with the `/` and `?` vim commands.
+Note that you have to write the pattern as the `nomagic` option would be set.

 ## Requirements